quantify-os/quantify-core/docs/technical_notes/dataset_design/Quantify dataset - advanced examples.md

 {nb-download}`Quantify dataset - advanced examples.ipynb`
 ```

-Here we will explore a few advanced usages of the quantify dataset and how it can
+Here we will explore a few advanced usages of the Quantify dataset and how it can
 accommodate them.

 ```{code-cell} ipython3